rwxrob/notes/IRL data hub service.md

 The main service required is something that will take any structured data, consolidate it, and allow it to be queried in different ways.

+- Simple REST (PUT to add a new data event, GET to retrieve the latest data event)
-- Endpoint path agnostic (the URL path becomes part of the data, https://example.com/rwxrob/put/v1/hr)
+- Endpoint path agnostic (the URL path becomes part of the data, https://example.com/rwxrob/v1/hr)
-- HTTP MIME headers
+- HTTP MIME headers stored with data event
 - QueryString

 Query it with simple HTTP GET polling and server-sent events (SSE).

-What does the query language look
 ## Questions

 *What about Xert?*